 - Henricus Historical Park – Nowhere is there a more compelling and ongoing interpretation of the life of Pocahontas than at Henricus Historical Park.
 John Pagano, Chief Interpretive Specialist at Henricus, is finishing a book about Pocahontas with the working title: “Captive, Convert, and Celebrity: The English Pocahontas, 1613-1617”.
 The Project is proud to be connected to Henricus and Mr. Pagano and his research, and will use his book to build on the educational foundation for students and adults about the life and legacy of Pocahontas.
 For more info > http://henricus.org/

 - Pocahontas Leadership Program – Throughout her life Pocahontas exhibited her strong will and leadership abilities in the face of adversity.
-In an effort to pass on these positive characteristics to others who are facing adversity, the Pocahontas Leadership Program is being developed with the goal of motivating and inspiring youth and single mothers living in Virginia’s public housing communities through the life and legacy of Pocahontas.
-Once formally developed, the Program will begin its efforts at the Thomas Rolfe Courts, a public housing community in Hopewell VA named for the son of Rebecca Rolfe, aka Pocahontas.
-The program is honored to have the intellectual support of Dr. Oliver Hill Jr. and is working to involve students from Virginia State University in the process.
+In an effort to pass on these positive characteristics to others who are facing adversity, the Pocahontas Leadership Program is being developed with the goal of motivating and inspiring families living in under-served and disadvantaged communities in Virginia through the life and legacy of Pocahontas.
+Once formally developed, the Program will look to begin its efforts working with families living in Thomas Rolfe Courts, a public housing community in the City of Hopewell named for the son of Rebecca Rolfe (aka Pocahontas), and families living along the Route 1 Corridor in Chesterfield County.
+The program is honored to have the intellectual support of Dr. Oliver Hill Jr. and is working to involve students from Virginia State University and John Tyler Community College in the process.

 - Pocahontas Legacy Program – Pocahontas’ 22 years on earth included an incredible number of life-changing decisions and experiences, as a daughter of a Chief, as a wife and as a mother, and as a cross-cultural ambassador.
 The Pocahontas Project recognizes that 400 years later, her life example has significant relevance to decisions and experiences folks in Virginia, in England, and around the world are facing every day.
 The Pocahontas Legacy Program is being developed to change the future using the life of Pocahontas as a spiritual icon of Hope and Purpose.
 The Program will use a variety of tactics to achieve its goals including public information events, school based programming, creative arts projects, and community development efforts.
 As an Ambassador to our future, the Pocahontas Legacy Program will use the life experiences of Pocahontas to inspire conversation and introspection about today’s and tomorrow’s problems and issues, including immigration, racism, religious freedom, equality and women’s rights, human trafficking, embracing diversity, environmental stewardship and so much more